-Be careful and postpone your swim (or stay in the inner part of the reef) if sea conditions (waves or currents) are bad.
+Postpone your snorkeling (or stay in the inner reef) if sea conditions are bad.

 The Beach Restaurant & Bar is available right in front of the spot.
 A wide range of restaurants and accommodation can be found in Tumon Bay (along Pale San Vitores Road), about 1 mile/1,6km from here.